-Confidential advice and guidance on making a disclosure and the disclosure process can be obtained from:
+Confidential advice and guidance on making a disclosure and the disclosure process can be obtained from the officers named below.
+Officers may delegate where required.

-- Nicola Golding Monitoring Officer ext.4659

-- Paul Over, Executive Director ext.
-4639

-- John Ward, Head of Finance and Governance ext.
-4805

-- Stephen James, Principal Auditor ext.
-4736
+- Nicola Golding Monitoring Officer ext.4659 (including Members, the Public and Contractors) - Jane Dodsworth Head of Business Improvement ext.
+4729 - John Ward, Head of Finance and Governance ext.
+4805 or Helen Belenger, Accountancy Services Manager ext 1045 (Money Laundering only) - Stephan James, Principal Auditor ext 4736